osage-chan/Gusts-SRNG-Tools/tutorial/read.md

 -
 If everything goes well, the bot should be able to read just this part of your Roblox.
 ![An image of just the biome text](whatitreads.png)

+## antiafk.py
+- Doesn't use your mouse or keyboard, so it wont click on random stuff when you come back!
+### Installation
+`python -m pip install vgamepad` (use `python3` instead of `python` if the command doesnt work) and follow installation instructions that it opens and you're basically done!